-A little independence, a little affectionate, a lot of movement, a lot of intelligence, let it look like a little leopard, be a complete family pet, let's add a beautiful silver color last...
+A little independence, a little affectionate, a lot of movement, a lot of intelligence, let him look like a little leopard, be a complete family pet, let's add a beautiful silver color last...
 Here is the recipe for making a little grey Bengal kitten.
 When these beautiful animals come into your life, you will understand why they are one of the most popular cat breeds in the world.
 Now let's get to know them closely.

 The Bengal cat is a breed of cat native to Arizona, USA.
 This breed was created in 1963, when a young geneticist with a passion for cats, Jen Mill, obtained a small hybrid female named Kin-Kin, by bringing together a domestic cat and the Asian leopard cat (Prionailurus bengalensis).
-The University of Davis proposed to Jean Mill a few years later, that eight females born from this same cross, which were then married to Egyptian Maus, Abyssinian, and Burmese cats: the Bengal cat was born!
+The University of Davis proposed to Jean Mill a few years later, that eight females were born from this same cross, which were then married to Egyptian Maus, Abyssinian, and Burmese cats: the Bengal cat was born!
 Jean Mill presented his first cats in an exhibition in 1985.
 Attracting immediate interest, the TICA recognized the Bengal cat breed in 1986.

 The Bengal cat's head is known to be longer than it is wide, with rounded sides.
 It is a bit small compared to the rest of the body.
 The large eyes are well spaced, with colors that can vary between individuals from green to aquamarine, passing through gold and blue.
-Its thin muzzle is reminiscent of the Siamese cat.
+His thin muzzle is reminiscent of the Siamese cat.

 Coat and fur:

-A breed of cat that has extremely soft and silky fur to the touch, its main characteristic is the presence of color patterns on its spotted coat.
+A breed of cat that has extremely soft and silky fur to the touch his main characteristic is the presence of color patterns on its spotted coat.
 This makes it the most obvious Bengal cat characteristic.
 Two types of patterns are accepted with always an extreme contrast.
 In the first, called "spotted", the spots of color are either dots or rosettes arranged randomly on the body.
 Rosettes are more or round colored spots, open or closed, with a dark outline and a tawny interior.
 In the second pattern, called "marble", the rosettes are elongated until they produce patterns similar to those of the long-banded panther.
 In addition, dresses sometimes have a shiny appearance called glitter.

 Behavior and character Of Grey Bengal Kitten